CLI reference

 launchable record tests --session $(cat launchable-session.txt) [OPTIONS]

-(Otherwise, the command will write out a session ID to ~/.config/launchable/sessions/{hash}.txt.
+(Otherwise, the command will write a session ID to ~/.config/launchable/sessions/{hash}.txt.
 This location may change in the future, so don't rely on it.)

 record tests